 The Arts Mark gold was presented to the school in recognition of its development in four key areas.

 Music is a strong and important element in the curriculum at Farnley Tyas First School.
-Each class has a dedicated music lesson delivered by a professional music teacher from Kirklees Music School using chime bars (KS1) or brass instrument (KS2).
-In addition, each class has a dedicated weekly singing lesson led by a professional choir leader.
+Class 2 has a dedicated music lesson delivered by a professional music teacher from Kirklees Musica to teach children how to play a brass instrument.
+In addition, each class has a dedicated weekly singing lesson led by a professional choir leader again through Kirklees Musica and singing practice led by our very talented Mrs Wilks.
 Through these music lessons children develop their skills in performance, transcription, composition and the ability to describe music.
 Music is further developed cross curricular through topic themes as appropriate.
 We participate in local and regional events and sing regular in Church and assemblies.
-This year the children in KS2 will take part in Young Voices, Mrs Sunderland (Mighty Sky) and the Huddersfield Music Festival.
+This year the children in KS2 will take part in Mrs Sunderland and the Huddersfield Music Festival.
+The whole school will take part in regular celebrations held at St. Lucius Church.

-Dance is taught by a specialist teacher during PE lessons and followed up with a dance after school club which culminates at the Lawrence Batley Theatre.
-The children also participate in Shelley College Dance Festival once a year.
+Dance is taught by a specialist teacher during PE lessons and followed up with a dance after school club.
+The children participate in Shelley College Dance Festival once a year.
 During celebration assemblies and performances the children choreograph their dances with the support of teachers in school.
 After school clubs are a mixture of dance, drama and musical theatre.

 We encourage passion and commitment to the subject of art, all elements of the subject are developed including drawing, painting, collage, sculpture, print, textiles and digital media.
 We have a sustained partnership with local artist , Chloe Williams, and are able to work off site at specific times during the year to make use of her art studio.
 This allows a more specialised and large scale approach to be developed.
 Links throughout the curriculum are made with art where ever possible.